Best simple project management software in 2026

 5. Airtable

-Airtable is a good option for teams that want to organize work clearly but need more structure than a basic task list.
-You can build custom views, track project data, and manage tasks using layouts like grids, calendars, or Kanban boards.
+Airtable works well for teams that want more structure than a basic task list without moving into a heavy system.
+You can build custom views, track project data, and manage tasks with grids, calendars, or Kanban boards.

 The interface is simple to navigate, and built-in templates make it easy to get started.
 Airtable also supports real-time collaboration, so team members can edit and update data together.
 It works well for teams handling both planning and execution, especially when projects involve tracking a lot of information.
 Airtable connects with tools like Slack, Google Drive, and others, helping teams keep everything in sync.